 - An operational phase of direct action based on the method of learning by doing, in which students, putting what they have learned to good use, take on the role of “delegates”, “deputies” or “journalists” within the simulation.

 We The European Union is a simulation of European Parliament sessions, during which participating students experience some of the main functions and activities of the European Parliament.
 After an introduction to the European institutions and their tasks, the simulation will focus on the construction and drafting of recommendations to member states.
 It will also proceed to the approval of a regulation and a directive prepared by the Commission and approved by the Council.
-It can be conducted, at the school’s choice, in Italian, English or French.
+It can be conducted, at the school’s choice, in Italian or English.

 SchoolMUN is a simulation of international diplomatic processes during which participants will apply in practice all the work procedures and operating rules of international organizations, practicing, therefore, to operate as real delegates and experiencing, through a methodology and a specific preparation, the experience of working at a diplomatic body.
 It takes place in English.